Aymen568/Technical_assignement/README.md

 ## Hyperparameter Tuning and Learning Optimization

-We opted to use RandomizedSearchCV with TimeSeriesSplit in order to find the best parameters for the Stacked LSTM model.
+We opted to use Optuna with TimeSeriesSplit in order to find the best parameters for the Stacked LSTM model.
 Both models were trained using cross-validation, which showed good performance for both of them.

 ## Results